tobega/tailspin-v0/TailspinReference.md

 Processor messages are implemented as [defined templates](#defined-templates), [defined sources](#defined-sources) or [defined sinks](#defined-sinks) within the processor which then run within the scope of the processor instance.
 Therefore messages can also take parameters.

-## The Core System module
-The Core System module is provided by default to a main program and has no prefix.
-The module contains the following symbols:

-A predefined symbol `SYS` can be used to access certain system-defined functions:
-* `$SYS::nanoCount` returns a nanosecond counter that can be used to determine the time elapsed between two calls.
-* `$N -> SYS::randomInt` returns a random integer value between 0 and N-1 (inclusive)

-`IN` accesses user data entered in the terminal (or data from the unix standard input pipe).
-* `$IN::lines` Once the standard input is closed (end of file, ctrl-D) it produces the stream of all lines entered, without line-end markers (return, newline).

-`OUT` sends data to the standard output pipe (by default the terminal)
-* `!OUT::write` writes a string representation of each of the objects in the stream.
-(Note the `!` prefix for a [sink](#sinks))

 ## Built-in messages
 All objects
 * `$::hashCode` returns a hash code consistent with equality.